 The Impact Fund provides students with the opportunity to engage in impact and knowledge-exchange projects with non-academic partners.
 The scheme aims to allow students to bring their research to a wider audience and new user groups.

 Students can apply for up to £1000 to support impact projects which arise, sometimes unexpectedly, from PhD research.
 This fund looks to highlight the importance of the impact of Social Science research.

 This fund is designed to support students in setting-up networking and research events.
 ESRC-funded students can apply for anywhere between £50 and £1,000 to support research events, cohort development and mixed social activities.
-These activities can be extended to the wider doctoral research community and you can apply individually, or in collaboration with your fellow students or individually, as Warren Speed did in order to hold a Christmas Party in Exeter.
+These activities can be extended to the wider doctoral research community and you can apply in collaboration with your fellow students or individually, as Warren Speed did in order to hold a Christmas Party in Exeter.